Dwscdv3/BadBoy/README.md

 # Bad Boy (Bad Apple!! on Game Boy)

-Every screen has its own Bad Apple!!
+Every screen has its own **Bad Apple!!**

 ## Introduction

+This is my second project for Game Boy, it plays **Bad Apple!!**

-**Bad Apple!!** is a well-known music video in the field of retrocomputing.
-It has been ported to a variety of legacy hardware by many people.
-It's just like the "Hello, world!" but much complicated than a "hello, world!", specifically on 8-bit era hardware.
+**Bad Apple!!** is a [well-known music video in the field of retrocomputing](https://en.wikipedia.org/wiki/Bad_Apple!!#Demoscene), ported to a variety of legacy hardware by many people.
+It's just like the "Hello, world!" program but much more complicated.

 ## How to Play

-You can download the most recent ROM from [Releases](http://github.com/Dwscdv3/BadBoy/releases) page.
+You can download the most recent binary from [Releases](http://github.com/Dwscdv3/BadBoy/releases) page.

 I assume you know how to deal with a ROM file.

+## Note

+Audio isn't included since there is no more space left for it, and it will be extremely difficult to play every note in time without degrading the video rendering performance.

+Although this project is dedicated to **Bad Apple!!**, it is somehow a general-purpose video player that can play any 160x120 video.

+## Build

+I don't think anyone would want to build this project on their own, so resources are excluded from this repository.
+(It's over 40 MB.)

+However, if you insist...

+1. Extract all frames from a video.
+2. Use image processing tools such as Photoshop to reduce these images to 4 colors and 160x120 resolution, then save as PNG.
+These files must be named `0.png`, `1.png`, etc. You can find the corresponding Adobe Color Table file under `tools/` directory, or use the palette 0-85-170-255 if you prefer other tools.
+3. Build my GameBoyImageConverter under `tools/` directory.
+On Windows, Visual Studio 2017 or above is required.
+On Linux or macOS, It's supposed to able to build and run with Mono, but I'm not very confident about this.
+4. `cd` to the directory of the extracted images, run the converter.
+5. Copy `resources.bin` and `resources.inc` to repo's root directory.
+6. Install [RGBDS](https://github.com/rednex/rgbds), make sure it's in the PATH.
+7. Run `.build.cmd` (Windows) or `.build.sh` (Linux or macOS).

 ## About Optimizing